Do not hit the snooze button, it is time to face your sleep disorder head-on. Learn how sleep apnea is diagnosed and treated.

 Sleep apnea symptoms can be hard to catch because they occur during sleep.
 Most people are unaware that they have an issue unless their spouse alerts them to their loud snoring or gasping for air.

-However, sleep apnea side effects are also quite common during the day and include, waking up confused, waking with a headache, having a sore throat or dry mouth, excessive sleepiness, daytime fatigue, moodiness such as irritability, decreased focus, insomnia, and waking up due to choking or gasping.
+However, sleep apnea side effects are also quite common during the day and include waking with a headache, having a sore throat or dry mouth, daytime fatigue, irritability, decreased focus, insomnia, and waking up due to choking or gasping.
 Again, please note that snoring is the number one sign, especially for OSA.

 If you think you may be at risk, then the sooner you get tested the better.
 Sleep apnea really takes a toll your quality of life.
 Also, when left untreated it can contribute to major health issues such as diabetes, stroke, depression, high blood pressure, diabetes, depression, obesity and heart issues including heart attacks, irregular heartbeats, Alzheimer's disease, and heart failure.